“Madam!” The middle-aged man said, tapping her.

-The alert reminding her of an impending meeting snapped Liskebe out of her daydreaming.
+The alert reminding her of an impending meeting snapped Liskebe back to the present.

-Before him, her life was just okay, and she was content with that.
+Before him, her life was good, and she was content with that.
 She would have even described it as ‘happy’ if she hadn’t experienced what true happiness was.
 The ease and beauty of it.